Flotilla Sailing Holidays in Greece, `Ancient Track` Route

 A long line behind a yacht and a bunch of people holding onto it.
 Exciting and refreshing!

 Remember to bring your ABC snorkeling set.
-Croatian coast if full of marine life!
+Greek coast if full of marine life!

 Everyday we aim to stop at vibrant bays for a quick lunch and snorkelling.
 We drop an anchor and enjoy the beauty of the nature around us.
 We eat what we cook on board, swim in crystal clear water, sunbath and relax.
 And if you wish to, you can climb the mast to take such a great photo!
 Afterwards another sailing session awaits!